TheRenegadeCoder/sample-programs-website/docs/projects/baklava/gnu-make/index.md

 {% endraw %}

-Baklava in [Gnu Make](https://sampleprograms.io/languages/gnu-make) was written by:
+Baklava in [GNU Make](https://sampleprograms.io/languages/gnu-make) was written by:

 - rzuckerm